Skyyblaze/Atelier-Ryza-PS4-Switch-Button-Replacement/README.md

 The texture-mod is based upon the work of Steam User Monterossa from here: https://steamcommunity.com/app/1121560/discussions/0/1696095261011549013/

+In this guide I'll explain how to alter the game to either show Playstation 4 Dualshock 4 or Nintendo Switch Pro Controller icons instead of the default XBOX One icons so let's get going! :)

+You'll need the SpecialK injector for that and we'll be using a specific older version since the newer ones somewhat cause trouble with certain other things in Atelier Ryza.

+The texture-mod is based upon the work of Steam User Monterossa from here: https://steamcommunity.com/app/1121560/discussions/0/1696095261011549013/

 I simply built onto their work and expanded it for all languages and Nintendo Switch icons.

+Unlike theirs, my mod doesn't swap the touch-pad icon for the SHARE button icon for the PS4 version.
+However my guide will also explain how to get the correct touch-pad and SHARE behavior on PC with a Dualshock 4.

 Necessary Downloads: